How much does a funeral cost?

 Collapse table

-Funeral expenses often come as a shock to grieving families and can compound grief when financial insecurity is added into the mix.
-Many people don’t have funds readily accessible and may have to dip into retirement savings, 401k funds, or even take out a small funeral loan if they have no assets.
+Funeral expenses can be a source of financial insecurity for grieving families.
+Many people don’t have funds readily accessible and may have to dip into retirement savings or take out a small funeral loan if they have no assets to cover the costs.

 Planning your funeral arrangements

 When your family is already coping with the loss of a loved one, a threat to their financial security is only going to intensify their grief.
-Funeral arrangements can be laid out in your will and testament or left behind as written instructions with someone who manages your affairs, like a financial planner or lawyer.
+You can do your family an enormous last service by detailing in your will — or in separate written instructions left with your attorney, financial planner, or the executor of your will — how you want your funeral to be arranged.

-You can make this process less burdensome for your loved ones by putting your wishes into writing.
-Instead of a traditional funeral, you may prefer cremation or a green burial.
-If you don't lay out these wishes for your loved ones, they will never know.
+For example, instead of a traditional funeral, you may prefer cremation or a green burial.
+If you don’t lay out these wishes for your loved ones, they’ll never know.

 “It's a really thoughtful [and] caring thing to do — to at least leave a plan,” says Rick Paskin, founder of Funeralwise.
 If you can put financial arrangements in place with insurance, that's great, but at a minimum, leave a plan.
 [It] doesn't cost you anything to leave behind the plan.”